 The Puritans also called the months by numbers, with March being the first and February the twelfth.

 Eventually, the traditional names for days and months crept back into the Puritan vocabulary.

 When King James II took the English throne, he consolidated the northeastern colonies.
 Then in 1686 he appointed Sir Edmund Andros governor of the Dominion of New England.

 It wouldn't end well.
 Neither James nor Andros were fans of the Puritans.
-The Puritans considered Andros a ‘bigoted papist.’
+And the Puritans considered Andros a ‘bigoted papist.’

 When Andros came to Massachusetts, he restored the popish holidays, celebrated royal holidays and allowed a Maypole to be set up in Charlestown.
 Puritan minister Increase Mather was appalled.
 The devil had 'begun his march of triumph,' he wrote.

-It was an affront the Puritans would not forgive.
+The Puritans could not forgive that particular affront.
 They revolted in 1689 and sent Andros packing back to England.